JoshuaDoes/ptune/README.md

 In addition, we are creating a new cpuset called `system` and allowing it access to every CPU core.
 Every service we patch now belongs to this cpuset, as previously the vast majority of them were restricted from accessing big cores.
 I believe this is helping to balance the overall load with the `top-app` cpuset, which means your little and mid cores won't have to boost so high when your primary app is at high loads - system can simply spread alongside the app on the big cores.

 Lastly, we're installing a Magisk service.d script that tunes a few different kernel tunables and adjusts some power HAL settings.
-For example we're making the power HAL aware that many services now have access to the big cores, and we're also setting the swappiness value to 1 so that zram is avoided until it's absolutely necessary (which avoids some unnecessary RAM overhead and frees CPU time).
+For example we're making the power HAL aware that many services now have access to the big cores, and we're also setting the swappiness value to 0 so that zram is avoided until it's absolutely necessary (which avoids some unnecessary RAM overhead and frees CPU time).

+Additionally, we recently added support to update the total size of the zram block device to equal that of the device's physical total RAM minus 1GB.
+For example, the Pixel 6 Pro with 12GB will now have 11GB of zram, effectively creating 23GB of RAM under lz44eh's max compression ratio of 2x - your mileage may vary.

 ## Installing

 For your very first time, just install it like any other module and reboot.
-However, every time you update your kernel or Magisk you will most likely need to reinstall.
+However, every time you update your ROM, you will most likely need to reinstall.

 While this module features a working uninstall script (see below), this is not how you should reinstall it!
 For that purpose, the action script (which is actually called by the install script) features the complete patch and install process for your convenience.
 Just open your modules list in Magisk and tap the `Action` button inside Pixel Tune's box, then reboot!

+For the sake of clarity, I will not be providing instructions for how to apply an OTA update while rooted.
+Just remember to use ptune's action button before you reboot into the new install, or you can delay this step until after you verify that the new install boots successfully without ptune injecting the init services.

 ## Uninstalling

 As mentioned earlier, this module features a working uninstall script.
-Because it also suppports reinstalls after boot updates, it uses the reverse of the patching logic to remove the patches regardless of other changes made since the install.
+Because it also suppports reinstalls after boot updates, it uses the reverse of the patching logic to remove the patches, regardless of other changes made since the install.
 No boot backups are ever used, so there is no risk of old restores.

 To uninstall this module safely, just uninstall it like any other module and reboot.